jouni-kantola/learning-wpo/README.md

 🐇 Change composite only property (e.g. transform): JavaScript / CSS > Style > Composite

+### Style

+Recalculating DOM element's styles are called **computed style calculation**.
+This is done in two steps:

+1. The browser figures out what selectors apply to a given element
+2. Take style rules for given element and assess what updated styles are

 ## JavaScript optimization

 Find the bottlenecks before optimizing; micro-optimizations do not pay off in the end!

 1. 🙇 Use `requestAnimationFrame` (start of the frame) instead of `setTimeout` or `setInterval` (some point in the frame) for visual changes.
 2. 🎡 For large operations that require DOM access, batch work in separate `requestAnimationFrame` tasks.
 This may require status indicators to clearly signal a long running process.
-3. 👷 Move computational work to web workers to offload main thread and pfevent blocking visual updates.
+3. 👷 Move computational work to web workers to offload main thread and prevent blocking visual updates.

+## CSS optimization

+1. Be more specific in selectors to affect as few elements as possible when style calculations are applied

 ## Log